bernardosulzbach/bernardosulzbach.github.io/database-design/sql-antipatterns.md

 Triggers can be used to guarantee that the keywords table and the inverted index are always up-to-date.

 "You don't have to use SQL to solve every problem."

+{% comment %}
+Chapter 18 from the book.
+{% endcomment %}
+# Decreasing the number of SQL queries

+A common mistake is trying to do too much with a single query.
+It is not uncommon to run into Cartesian products from joins when trying to solve a complex problem in a single step.

+Besides the fact that you can get wrong results because getting a complex query right is difficult, it's important to consider that these queries are simply hard to write, hard to modify, and hard to debug.

+Writing simpler queries and computing their union and writing queries that build upon CTEs are a better way to perform complex queries.

+"Although SQL makes it seem possible to solve a complex problem in a single line of code, don't be tempted to build a house of cards."